wsdonnelly/GOL/README.md

-terminal version of Conway's game of Life single parameter to set density of initial random state ctrl^z to end
+>terminal version of Conway's game of Life
+>run ./gol and single numeric parameter to set density of initial random state
+>ctrl^z to end